Eligibility for 2023 – 2024 program

 How are children prioritized in receiving an enrollment offer?

-- school your child will be attending (children attend from more than 30 different schools and we seek to avoid having a large number of children from the same school and grade level when possible in order to minimize the impact of student absences on individual classrooms and teachers)
+We strive to make diverse groupings of children where students will meet new friends and sustain existing relationships.
+Currently enrolled children and their siblings are given first enrollment priority.
+We also consider the school your child will be attending, if applicable (children attend from more than 50 different schools and we seek to avoid having a large number of children from the same school and grade level when possible in order to minimize the impact of student absences on individual classrooms and teachers).

 Talking to your child’s school about this opportunity